Here’s what you should do if your phone charger gets wet:

 After that, you still need to let it air dry for at least 48 hours before you test the charger to see if it still works.

-So if you want to learn all about what you should do and what you should not do if your phone charger gets wet, then you’re in the right place.
+So if you want to learn all about what to do and not do if your phone charger gets wet, then you’re in the right place.

 - Charging Phone During Thunderstorm: Safe?